MIPS Value Pathways (MVPs) - The Future of MIPS

 Next Steps

-MVPs are a new optional way to meet MIPS reporting requirements beginning with the 2023 performance year.
+MVPs are a new optional way to meet MIPS reporting requirements.
 The new MVP framework is intended to allow MVP participants to report on a smaller subset of measures and activities (within the measures and activities available for traditional MIPS) that are relevant to a specialty, clinical condition, or episode of care.
-Contact us today if you are interested in reporting a MVP in 2023.
+Contact us today if you are interested in reporting a MVP in 2024.

 MACRA MIPS MVPs 2022 Proposed QPP Rule